Cedrugs/hoyolab-daily-reward-claimer/README.md

 ## Features

-- Claim your Hoyolab reward without opening the website
+- Claim your Hoyolab reward without opening the website using browser
-- Ability to claim multiple accounts at the same time
+- Claim multiple accounts reward